gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.TowerModelExt.md

 ## TowerModelExt.GetBaseId(this TowerModel) Method

-(Cross-Game compatible) Get the name of the BaseTower.
+Get the name of the BaseTower.
 Will be different from this TowerModel's name if this TowerModel isn't a BaseTower

 ```csharp
 public static string GetBaseId(this Assets.Scripts.Models.Towers.TowerModel towerModel);